Trolleybuses in Rimini: Route 11

 Route 11 runs entirely on roads shared with other vehicles.
 Starting at Via Dante Alghieri, the route serves Rimini's railway station before passing underneath the Bologna-Ancona railway next to the Porto Canale.
 This underpass is a critical point in the line: it has a tight bend and limited overhead clearance, forcing the trolleybuses to flatten their trolley poles near their roofs, with the risk that the trolley poles will come off the wires.
 The route runs along Viale Principe Amedeo to reach the coastline, serving Parco Federico Fellini.
 The route then runs southwards along the principal seafront avenue, (Note: The name of the principal seafront avenue changes along the coastline: Viale Amerigo Vespucci in Marina Centro, then Viale Regina Elena until Bellariva, then Viale Regina Margherita until Miramare, then Viale Principe di Piemonte until Riccione, then Viale Gabriele d'Annunzio until the Rio Melo, then Viale Milano, and finally Viale Torino for the last 200 m before Riccione Terme.) serving Rimini's frazioni of Bellariva, Rivazzurra, and Miramare.
 It leaves Rimini's fare zone after the Viale Gubbio stop in Miramare, and enters Riccione's fare zone from the Viale Angeloni stop by Piazzale Allende in the comune of Riccione.
 It crosses the Torrente Marano and Rio Melo rivers before reaching Piazzale Curiel, where it interchanges with several local bus routes and route 125, which runs between Piazzale Curiel and Cattolica via Misano.
 Route 11 terminates five stops later at Terme.

 For most of the route, the overhead wires are a floating type, with Swiss-style articulated hangers to eliminate kickback movement.
 Between Piazzale Curiel and Riccione Terme, the overhead wire is of a rigid type cable.
 There is also an automated exchange with infrared remote control at Piazzale Curiel.

 The line is supplied with current by four substations: Centro (formerly a depot), Bellariva, Riccione Alba and Riccione Abissinia.
 In the past, all substations serving route 11 (excluding the new Riccione Abissinia) were equipped with mercury-vapor rectifiers, which were housed in buildings with a central chimney to assist with cooling.
 The substations are now all equipped with solid state low-thermal-output transformers.

+As of 2025 route 11 is operated with diesel buses instead of trolleybuses.
+The overhead wires have been interrupted in places due to construction works.